ClearFox logoClearFox

 5. 5

-Go to Admin → Data Sources → Google Sheets → click + to create a config.
+Go to Admin → Integrations → Google Sheets → click + to create a config.
 Select the Google account you just connected.

 6. 6

-Users can add their own spreadsheets in Profile → My Data Sources → Google Sheets.
+Users can add their own spreadsheets in Profile → My Integrations → Google Sheets.
 The connected Google account must have access to each spreadsheet (either as owner or via sharing).

 Microsoft Calendar (Office 365)